Eppo-exp/eppo-docs/docs/administration/slack-notifications.md

 Go to an experiment and click on the bell icon in the upper right of the page.
 Select a Slack channel to receive notifications.

-To configure which types of notifications this channel will recieve, click on "Configure" next to the channel name and update preferences.
+To configure which types of notifications this channel will receive, click on "Configure" next to the channel name and update preferences.

 To remove the Slack channel from this experiment, click on "Configure" and turn off the channel.